Feelynx/flutter_clean_architecture/README.md

     sh first_boot_init.sh

-The app is realized using the user from Dummy JSON API, you can find the users here https://dummyjson.com/users.
+The app is realized using the user from Dummy JSON API, you can find the users here [Dummy JSON](https://dummyjson.com/users)

-A detailed documentation about the clean architecture used in this project can be found in the Wiki section https://github.com/Feelynx/flutter_clean_architecture/wiki/Flutter-Clean-Architecture
+A detailed documentation about the clean architecture used in this project can be found in the Wiki section [Wiki](https://github.com/Feelynx/flutter_clean_architecture/wiki/Flutter-Clean-Architecture)